6 Mandatory Protocols for Using GitHub Copilot in Technical Work

 We have reached the end of a Copilot-assisted task.

-Using our full conversation and your running summary, generate a **Markdown report** suitable for saving as `copilot_logs/TASK_NAME.md`.
-Include:
+Using our full conversation, your running summary, and the reviewed task log, generate a Markdown report suitable for saving as copilot_logs/TASK_NAME.md.
+This final report should synthesize all work completed and provide clear documentation for future reference.

 - what the task was about